centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 Sure Tarantool can fit to this task well too.
 There is an article and repo which shows how to achieve our goal with Tarantool with pretty low resource requirements for a broker.
 Maybe the only problem with Tarantool is not a very healthy state of its client libraries, complexity and the fact that it's heavily enterprise-oriented.
 You should invest enough time to benefit from it.
 But this can worth it actually.
 See [an article](https://hackernoon.com/tarantool-when-it-takes-500-lines-of-code-to-notify-a-million-users-11d340523493) on how to do a performant broker for WebSocket applications with Tarantool.

+Building PUB/SUB system on top of ZeroMQ will require you to build separate broker yourself.
+This could be an unnecessary complexity for your system.
+It's possible to implement PUB/SUB pattern with ZeroMQ and nanomsg without a central broker, but in this case messages without active subscribers on a server will be dropped on a consumer side thus all publications will travel to all server nodes.

 My personal choice here is Redis.
-It's very fast (especially when using pipelining protocol feature), very **predictable**.
+It's very fast (especially when using pipelining protocol feature), and what is more important – **predictable**.
 It gives you a good understanding of operation time complexity.
 You can shard topics over different Redis instances running in HA setup - with Sentinel or with Redis Cluster.
 It allows writing LUA procedures with some advanced logic which can be uploaded over client protocol thus feels like ordinary commands.
 So we can also use Redis as sliding window message cache.
 Again - we will talk why this can be important later.

 Anyway, whatever broker will be your choice try to follow this rules to build effective PUB/SUB system: